LEAVE NO TRACE

 What is the Walton County Tourist Development Council’s (TDC) role in the program?

-What is Code Enforcement’s role in the program?
+What is the TDC Beach Maintenance department's role in the program?

 Can a person recover the items that have been removed?